 From 1855 he lived in Huron County near what is now Clinton, going frequently to read the Bible to the men engaged in building the Grand Trunk Railway to Goderich, “getting small thanks for his pains.”
 “A big man, of pleasant countenance,” he was deeply respected locally for his charity, piety, lack of concern for his own needs, and adherence to truth.
 About 1857 he moved to Bewdley, near Port Hope, joining the household of a retired naval officer, Robert Lamport Pengelly, as tutor.
 He became engaged to Pengelly’s niece, Eliza Catherine Roach, who became ill and died in August 1860.

 Scriven gathered around himself a Plymouth Brethren congregation, making converts by his preaching and manner of life and “acting as a sort of spiritual adviser to numerous families.”
 He distributed poems and tracts of his own in the neighbourhood, including his Hymns, printed for that purpose.
-In the late 1860s or early 1870s he left the Pengellys for a cottage in Port Hope, preaching in the streets and in the taverns where workmen lunched, dismissed by some as “only old Joe,” but to many of the poor with whom he more and more spent his time known as “the good man” – a name still used for him 35 years after his death.
+In the late 1860s or early 1870s he left the Pengellys for a cottage in Port Hope, preaching in the streets and in the taverns where workmen lunched.
+He was dismissed by some as “only old Joe,” but to many of the poor with whom he more and more spent his time he became known as “the good man” – a name still used for him 35 years after his death.
 His preaching style, with simple language and quiet, unassuming delivery, was remembered, and still more so his charities, though they were silently performed.
 For years he tended the cow of a Port Hope widow and carried the milk to her customers; he sawed wood for those who could not pay; he sold his watch, brought from Ireland, to replace someone’s lost cow; and more than he could well spare he gave to the needy, while his family in Dublin, somehow informed, first changed their remittances into useful articles and then stopped them altogether.
 From facts such as these the legends grew.

 His last days were clouded with ill-health and despondency.
 James Sackville, his friend and fellow-believer, found Scriven ill and brought him to his house.
 One hot night in 1886 Scriven left his bed without disturbing anyone, probably to drink at a nearby spring: some hours later, presumably having fainted or fallen, he was found dead in the spillway of Sackville’s grist-mill, a few feet from the spring.
 He was buried in the Pengelly burial-ground in an unmarked grave between Eliza Roach and Commander Pengelly.
 In 1920, owing largely to the concern of his future biographer Lewis Frederick Clarry, a monument was erected over his grave, a mile south of Bewdley, under the patronage of Sir Robert Laird Borden*, Newton Wesley Rowell*, and William Lyon Mackenzie King*, and was unveiled by Ontario Premier Ernest Charles Drury*.